-Yet many “average” walkers discover they can enjoy this superb long-distance walk.
+Many “average” walkers discover they can enjoy this superb long-distance walk.
 The route to happiness on the Tour du Mont Blanc is to choose the right tour to suit your fitness and ability – and put in some training before you go.

-Macs Adventure offer nine different Tour du Mont Blanc tours.
+Macs Adventure offers nine different Tour du Mont Blanc tours.
 There are “classic”, “comfort”, “huts” and “relaxed” tours of various lengths, from the complete Tour du Mont Blanc hike to a shorter “highlights of” tour.

-The Tour du Mont Blanc holidays are self-guided and there is an option to have your baggage transferred on most of the days if you prefer to walk only with a daypack.
+The Tour du Mont Blanc holidays are self-guided, and there is an option to have your baggage transferred on most of the days if you prefer to walk only with a daypack.

 There are also many options for daily routes that can decrease the amount of climbing required.

-You’ll see that there are many different options when choosing a Tour du Mont Blanc walking trip, however all walkers should have put in some training before heading to the Alps.
+You’ll see that there are many different options when choosing a Tour du Mont Blanc walking trip.
+However, all walkers should have put in some training before heading to the Alps.